When is Dancing on Ice 2020 on TV?

 Who’re the Dancing on Ice 2020 conestants?

-Here’s a listing of all of the contestants going down within the 2020 sequence of Dancing on Ice…
+Here’s a record of all of the contestants going down within the 2020 sequence of Dancing on Ice…

 - Ben Hanlin – Magician and TV presenter (partnered with Carlotta Edwards)